m-tsuru/mantela-server/README.md

-# Mantela Adder
+# Mantela Server

-Mantela Adder shows an example implementation that merges two mantelas and serves them.
+Mantela Server is a simple serve that serves and proxies mantela.json files.

+Some Features:
+- Serve mantela.json from a file.
+- Proxy mantela.json from a URL.
+- Override mantela.json with a source mantela file.

 > [!IMPORTANT]
-> Mantela Adder is a sample implementation.
+> Mantela Server is a sample implementation.
-> It is not a production-ready software, and it is not recommended to use it in production environments.
+> It is unofficial and not affiliated with the mantela project.
-> Please note the latest information.

 ## Usage